Kentahayakawa/Internet-Bandwidth-Monitor/README.md

 # Internet-Bandwidth-Monitor
-Program that provides network usage data over the course of current online session, and prints them out
+A small utility program that tracks how much data you have uploaded and downloaded from the net during the course of your current online session.